 - Content marketing

-What Factors Affect CPA Quality?
+What Factors Affect Cost per Acquisition Quality?

 No standard benchmarks exist because every industry uses different key performance indicators (KPIs) and incurs different margins, prices, and operating expenses.
 An excellent way to know if you use quality CPA is to understand the factors that affect the metric listed below.